Ulcerative Colitis in Children

 If your child is being treated for

 ulcerative colitis and has new symptoms, call their provider.
-You should also call
+Also call if you’re

 Key Points